ragueneau/etherscan/README.md

 # Geth Explorer

-An explorer for private EVM compatible blockchain to learn about ethereum, solidity, web3js, etherjs, reactjs and more!
+An EVM compatible blockchain project to learn about ethereum, solidity, web3js, etherjs, reactjs and more!

 # Installation